Combinatorial 3-manifolds with transitive cyclic symmetry: Classification of cyclic -manifolds

 \section{Classification of cyclic $3$-manifolds}

-Neighborly combinatorial $3$-manifolds with dihedral automorphism with up to $19$ vertices as well as neighborly combinatorial $3$-manifolds with cyclic automorphism group with up to $15$ vertices have already been classified by K\"uhnel and Lassmann in 1985, see \cite{Kuehnel85NeighbComb3MfldsDihedralAutGroup}.
-Later, a more general classification of all transitive combinatorial manifolds with up to $13$ vertices was presented by Lutz in \cite{Lutz03TrigMnfFewVertVertTrans} (which also contains a classification of all transitive combinatorial $d$-manifolds up to $15$ vertices in the cases $d \leq 3$ and $d \geq 9$).
-More recently, Lutz extended the classification of transitive combinatorial $2$-manifolds up to $21$ vertices (cf. \cite{Lutz09EquivdCovTrigsSurf}) and the classification of transitive combinatorial $3$-manifolds up to $17$ vertices (cf. \cite{Lutz11TrigMnflds}).
-All classifications are based on an algorithm first described in \cite{Kuehnel85NeighbComb3MfldsDihedralAutGroup}.
-As of Version 1.3, this classification algorithm is also available within \textsf{simpcomp} allowing us to extend any kind of classification of transitive simplicial complexes without the need for any further programming.
+There is a number of classifications containing cyclic combinatorial manifolds described in the literature due to K\"uhnel and Lassmann \cite{Kuehnel85NeighbComb3MfldsDihedralAutGroup} and Lutz in \cite{Lutz03TrigMnfFewVertVertTrans,Lutz09EquivdCovTrigsSurf,Lutz11TrigMnflds}.
+These classifications contain $336$ cyclic combinatorial $3$-manifolds of $13$ distinct topological types (cf. Tables \ref{fig:numbers} and \ref{fig:top} for the number of cyclic combinatorial $3$-manifolds and the number of distinct topological types up to $17$ vertices).

-In a series of computer calculations, we computed all cyclic combinatorial $3$-manifolds with up to $22$ vertices.
-This led to the following result.
+The main motivation to extend this classification was to substantially extend the set of example triangulations where the results from Section \ref{sec:inf} can be applied in order to get new results.
+Moreover, a larger set of examples gives us a better chance to understand which topological properties are compatible with a cyclic symmetry and which ones are not.

-\begin{satz}[Classification of cyclic combinatorial $3$-manifolds] There are exactly $6070$ combinatorial types of (connected) combinatorial $3$-manifolds with cyclic automorphism group with up to $22$ vertices.
-These complexes split up into exactly $67$ topological types.
+\begin{satz}[Classification of cyclic combinatorial $3$-manifolds] There are $6070$ combinatorial types of (connected) combinatorial $3$-manifolds with transitive cyclic symmetry with up to $22$ vertices.
+These complexes split up into $67$ topological types. \end{satz}

-The exact number of complexes, combinatorial types, locally minimal complexes and topological types can be found in Table \ref{fig:numbers}.
-A list of all topological types of $3$-manifolds together with a particular complex of each type sorted by their model geometries is shown in Table \ref{fig:TopTypesSpherical} to \ref{fig:TopTypesOther}.
-An overview of all topological types of cyclic combinatorial 3-manifolds sorted by vertex number is listed in Table \ref{fig:top}. \end{satz}
+The number of combinatorial manifolds, combinatorial types, {\em locally minimal} combinatorial manifolds, i.e. complexes which cannot be reduced by bistellar moves without inserting new vertices, and topological types can be found in Table \ref{fig:numbers}.
+A list of all topological types of $3$-manifolds in the classification together with a particular combinatorial manifold of each type sorted by their model geometries is shown in Table \ref{fig:TopTypesSpherical} to \ref{fig:TopTypesOther}.
+An overview over all topological types of cyclic combinatorial 3-manifolds sorted by vertex number is listed in Table \ref{fig:top}.